 At least 15–20 million lives saved globally in the first year alone—and many more since—according to the modelling.

-Autumn 2025 booster programme was 1st Oct-31st Jan, Check out the latest variant vaccines (and the helpful poster).
+The Autumn 2025 booster programme was 1st Oct-31st Jan.
+Spring vaccinations started on the 13th April and runs to June - targeting high-risk groups only.
+Check out the latest variant vaccines (and the helpful poster).
 Plenty of ongoing research (boosters & new variants).
 Hundreds of vaccines in development.

 Vaccines evolving – bivalent options, new variants, nasal options?
 Combined vaccines?
 Where is the 2 in 1 COVID and flu jab up to?
 Could this be with us in 2026?